 The 150 Reasons Youth Project is made possible by funding from the Victoria Foundation, Community Foundations of Canada, the Township of Esquimalt, and the City of Victoria.

 The 150 Reasons Youth Project runs until March 2018.
 New members are always welcome to join the Youth Advisory Committee or attend events!

 - Be between 15 and 29 years of age

 - Provide a criminal record check (arranged through Volunteer Victoria)

-- Participate in the planning and delivery of at least 2 events in 2017
+- Participate in the planning and delivery of at least 2 events in 2017 and 2018

 - Be available to meet every second Saturday (usually from 10am to 12pm).
 This may change as event dates approach.

 What do youths get out of the project?